 At The Pixel Workshop we have artists who specialise in compositing CG imagery into high resolution photography to create the visual impact required to blast through planning permission and also to wow future customers.
 And it really is a specialised skill.
 In order for the proposed building to be portrayed as part of the photograph, there are many elements which need to be matched onto the CG elements from the original photograph.
 The obvious example is the direction of light and shadows, as well as the pixel-by-pixel compositing of the structure itself.

-Whatever the project, our aim is always to induce an emotive response through the realism and quality of our photo montage 3D visualisations.
-And once the original image is produced, it can be amended and re-used as marketing imagery after planning permission has been granted in very cost-effective ways.
+Whatever the project, our aim is always to induce an emotive response from your target market through the realism and quality of our photo montage 3D visualisations.
+Once the original image is produced, it can be amended and re-used as marketing imagery after planning permission has been granted in very cost-effective ways – allowing you to reach out to your clients with ease and persuade them to buy your properties.

 Take a look at the shot below, commissioned by Hurstwood Holdings, of one of their latest projects, Leigh Commerce Park.
 The original shot, taken by drone, was used to composite the proposed buildings into.
 Along with some ground-level full CGI close up shots, this image was used to create interest for commercial lettings whilst the site was still being built.

 We offer free consultations for all your projects, however big or small.
-Just call 0161 641 9083 for an obligation-free chat.
+Call 0161 641 9083 for an obligation-free chat.